lastwar-1mad/lastwar-1mad.github.io/1kam/content/guides/_index.en.md

 ---
-title: "Beispiel Anleitung"
+title: "Guides"
 draft: false
-description: "Nur ein Beispiel einer Anleitung."
+description: "Here you can find some guides for the game."

 authors:
-- "andreasaugustin"
+- andreasaugustin
 tags:
 - guides